cocos/cocos-docs/en/editor/extension/scene-script.md

 };
 ```

-**Note**: Due to the upgrade of the scripting system, the `cc.require` method, which used the same module reference mechanism as the project script, has been deprecated.
+>**Note**: due to the upgrade of the scripting system, the cc.require method, which used the same module reference mechanism as the project script, has been deprecated.

-## Use the following API to send messages to scene.js
+## Sending a message from the extension package to the `scene.js`

 Next, the following interface can be used to send messages to `scene.js` in both the main process and the rendering process of the extension package application.
 For example, assuming the name of the extension is `foobar`: